reefland/ansible-k3s-argocd-renovate/roles/k3s-kubernetes/README.md

   * See: [https://github.com/k3s-io/k3s/discussions/3980](https://github.com/k3s-io/k3s/discussions/3980)
 * To get around this ZFS issue, this will also install `containerd` and `container network plugins` packages and configure them to support ZFS.
 The k3s configuration is then updated to use containerd.
   * Based on: [https://blog.nobugware.com/post/2019/k3s-containterd-zfs/](https://blog.nobugware.com/post/2019/k3s-containterd-zfs/)
-* Cert-manager is installed since Traefik's Let's Encrypt support retrieves certificates and stores them in files.
+* `Cert-manager` is installed since Traefik's Let's Encrypt support retrieves certificates and stores them in files.
 Cert-manager retrieves certificates and stores them in Kubernetes secrets.
 * Traefik's Letsencrypt is configured for staging certificates, but you can default it to prod or use provided CLI parameter below to switch from staging to prod.
-* democratic-csi (CSI -- Container Storage Interface defines a standard interface for container orchestration systems (like Kubernetes) to expose arbitrary storage systems to their container workloads.)
+* `democratic-csi` - CSI or **C**ontainer **S**torage **I**nterface defines a standard interface for container orchestration systems (like Kubernetes) to expose arbitrary storage systems to their container workloads.
   * Uses a combination of the TrueNAS API over SSL/TLS and SSH to dynamically allocate persistent storage zvols on TrueNAS upon request when storage claims are made.
-  * The API key is admin access equivalent.
+  * The TrueNAS API key is **admin access** equivalent.
 This needs to be protected (save in ansible vault, restrict access to the `yaml` file generated.)
-  * TrueNAS Core
+  * TrueNAS Core specific notes:
     * iSCSI with SSH can use a non-privileged user
     * NFS with SSH will require user with password-less sudo (instructions below)
     * ZFS delegation is used to give ZFS abilities to the SSH user.
 These abilities (permissions) are scoped to the specific dataset used for democratic-csi.
-    * The SSH user account is used for ZFS operations not available within the TrueNAS API.
+    * The SSH user account is required for ZFS operations not available within the TrueNAS API.
   * Be aware that:
     * iSCSI only allows a single claim to have write access at a time.
 Multiple claims can have read-only access
-    * NFS can have multiple writers.
+    * NFS can have multiple claims with write access

 ## Environments Tested

 * Ubuntu 20.04.4 based [ZFS on Root](https://gitea.rich-durso.us/reefland/ansible/src/branch/master/roles/zfs_on_root) installation.
 * TrueNAS Core 12-U8
+* K3s v1.23.3

 ---